dcrommie/walbrook/src/markdown-pages/about.md

 ---
 title: About us
-subtitle: "After nearly twenty years working for local and global investment managers and banks, Damien Crommie CA established Walbrook in 2019 to help clients build and protect their wealth.  "
+subtitle: After nearly twenty years working for local and global investment managers and banks, Damien Crommie CA established Walbrook in 2019 to help clients build and protect their wealth.
+Damien believes in the positive impact of holistic advice on client wellbeing.
+Walbrook exists to provide this holistic advice service, ensuring your investments, mortgages, insurance and other aspects of your wealth are aligned and working together to achieve your goals.
 thumbnail: ../src/images/dc-v1-11_2020-png-3x.png
 buttontext: "Email Damien "
 buttonemail: damien.crommie@walbrook.com.au